 In some instances, a “statute of repose” limits how long you can wait to file a defective product claim after your injuries occurred, regardless of when you first learned about them.
 A product liability lawyer at our firm will explain these and other important legal rules during a free consultation.

 Product manufacturers often have massive legal teams dedicated to fighting claims against them, making it difficult to get the payments you need for your losses.
 Fortunately, help is available from legal professionals well-known for fighting and winning these types of cases.

-At Ostroff Injury Law, your Norristown defective products lawyer will fight like hell to ensure you get paid every cent you deserve for your injuries.
+At Ostroff Godshall Injury and Accident Lawyers, your Norristown defective products lawyer will fight like hell to ensure you get paid every cent you deserve for your injuries.
 You will not owe us anything until we win compensation on your behalf, so call today for a consultation.